leomariga/Simulink-Arduino-Serial/README.md

 ### Simulink setup
 Use the [Serial Receive block](https://www.mathworks.com/help/instrument/serialreceive.html) to receive serial data in your Simulink project.
-You need to do some configurations in this block to make the communication correctly.
+You need to configure this block to make the communication correctly.
 You can see how to configure this block in the figure below.

 ![seriareceiveblock](https://github.com/leomariga/Simulink-Arduino/blob/master/images/serialreceiveblock.png)

 #### Configuring you Serial Receive block:

 * **Communication port:** Use the same one you configured in the step above.
-* **Header:** Makes Simulink understand when the message is going to start.
+* **Header:** Makes Simulink understand when the message is starting.
 This is not strictly necessary to your communication, but **I highly recommend using it** because avoids all types of synchronization issues (Simulink crashes after some time receiving data).
 In this example I used the byte 'A', but you can use whatever you want.
-* **Terminator:** Same as the header, but used to indicate the package end.
+* **Terminator:** Same as the header, but indicates the package end.
 I recomend using the end-line '\n'.
 * **Data size:** If you are sending only one `float` from Arduino, use `[1 1]` but you can change it to `[1 2]` or `[1 N]` where N is the number of `float` you are receiving from Serial.
-* **Data type** If you are sending `float` from Arduino, make sure to select `single` in Simulink, since both type of variables are intrinsicaly the same (floating point number with 4 bytes of length). **Remember:** The *Data type* and *Data size* are correlated, so if you set Data size to `[1 3]` using Data type `single` Simulink will expect to receive 3 * 4 bytes = 12 bytes every iteration.
+* **Data type** If you are sending `float` from Arduino, make sure to select `single` in Simulink, since both type of variables are intrinsicaly the same (floating point number with 4 bytes of length).

-Select the same communication port used in the configuration block in the step above.
+**Remember:** The *Data type* and *Data size* are correlated, so if you set Data size to `[1 3]` using Data type `single` Simulink will expect to receive 3 * 4 bytes = 12 bytes every step.

 ## Sending data from Simulink to Arduino